pump-io/pump.io/HACKING.md

 * Use `.classname` instead of `div.classname` - ditto for `div#id` and `#id`
 * Use `#[]` interpolation

+You can check for style violations with `npm run lint:jade`.

 ## LOGGING

 * Use [bunyan](https://github.com/trentm/node-bunyan) for logging.